The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 These modern trends create fewer compartments (areas to contain a fire in) and greater spaces which allow a fire to grow rapidly and provide more oxygen for combustion.

 Understanding the 4 stages of a home fire can save your life

 Stage 1 – “The First Minute” called the Ignition or Incipient Stage

 In the first stage, a fire begins when there is the proper combination of heat, oxygen, and a fuel source (like wood, petroleum-based products, paper, bedding or furniture etc).

 During this beginning stage the fire may be very small for the first 10 or 20 seconds but if it’s a cooking type grease fire or a sofa that has started burning, then within 30 seconds to a minute the fire starts to generate smoke floating along the ceiling and the upper air in the room starts heating up rapidly in the ceiling and upper wall areas.
-Toxic gases begin developing from burning cabinets, plastic mixing bowels or if a fire is in the living room, then the vinyl covered sofas, wood and upholstered chairs and foam filled pillows may burst into flames.
+Toxic gases begin developing from burning cabinets, plastic mixing bowls or if a fire is in the living room, then the vinyl-covered sofas, wood, upholstered chairs, and foam-filled pillows may burst into flames.

 What starts the fire?
 The answer is that hundreds of things can start a house fire.
 Some of the most common reasons include: